 Industrial.
 Industrial clients include manufacturers and processors who use the Company's products as ingredients in the preparation of other food items, as well as in the preparation of nutritional products.

 4.2 CANADA SECTOR

-The Canada Sector includes the Dairy Division (Canada) and, until February 2, 2015, included the Bakery Division.
-In fiscal 2015, the Canada Sector represented 36.0% of the Company's total revenues.
+The Canada Sector consists of the Dairy Division (Canada).
+In fiscal 2016, the Canada Sector represented 34.6% of the Company's total revenues.

 4.2.1 PRODUCTS